 - Material to decorate the pole itself, if you wish, such as burlap, ribbon or streamers.

 First, decorate the pole itself, if you wish.
 Wrap it in burlap for a natural, textured look, or make it colorful by winding crepe-paper streamers around the pole, securing with tape.
 (Leave the bottom foot of the pole undecorated so you can “plant” in the ground.)

 Prep your ribbons, streamers or string by cutting into pieces about twice as long as your pole.
 At least one ribbon per child is great; more makes your Maypole even more festive.
 Attach your ribbons to the top of the pole with duct tape.
 You can decorate the top of the pole with some flowers if you wish.
 “Plant” your Maypole directly into the ground if you can, or use a patio umbrella stand, some cinder blocks on their sides or get creative.

 Now for the fun part, the Maypole dance!
 Put on some folk music and have your kids each grab a ribbon; let them walk or dance in a wide circle around the pole until all of the ribbon is wrapped around it.
 They can then turn the other direction and reverse the process, unwinding the ribbons.
 Once the kids get the hang of it, do it again!
 Try changing the dance by giving different commands for going around the Maypole, such as skipping, hopping or walking backwards.

 4. May Day bonfire

 The Druids celebrated May 1 with a bonfire.
 End your May Day celebration with a fire in the fireplace or a fire pit in the yard.
 If you don’t have either, you can simply light a candle.
-Then, since May Day is about new beginnings, have each family member share one new thing they would like to do during the remaining days of spring and the summer beyond.
+Then, since May Day is about new beginnings, have each family member share one new thing they would like to do during the remaining days of spring and the summer to come.